 Joint lubrication -> Increased production of synovial fluid ensures efficient movement at the joints.

 Relate your muscles to a piece of chewing gum, when it comes out of the packet and is stretched it tears, but when stretched after being chewed and warmed up, it can go to 5 times its original length.

 Static stretching – What is it?

 Static stretching involves stretching to the furthest point and holding the stretch.
 The splits are an example of static stretching.
-This method of stretching is not only the safest, but also has been test proven for centuries by practitioners of hatha yoga as a way of increasing flexibility.
+This method of stretching is not only the safest but also has been testing proven for centuries by practitioners of hatha yoga as a way of increasing flexibility.

 - Is simple to learn and easy to execute.